gwhgerman/SoFiA-2/README.md

 ## Documentation

 An overview of all control parameters as well as a PDF copy of the SoFiA 2 User Manual can be found on the wiki at https://github.com/SoFiA-Admin/SoFiA-2/wiki.
+The wiki also contains a small test data cube and parameter file that users can download to verify their SoFiA 2 installation.

 ## Feedback